jdpiercy/Overlord-Pro/README.md

 # Overlord-Pro

 My collection of Firmware, CAD files, Motherboard Schematics, Manuals, Printer Profiles, etc. for the Overlord / Overlord Pro 3D Delta Printers.
-I habve create this repository in the hope it helps other owners of these 3D printers, as support is all but non-existant from Dreammaker.
+I have create this repository in the hope it helps other owners of these 3D printers, as support is all but non-existant from Dreammaker.

 Notes: